Mahamadou Ba

-Mahamadou Ba (born 21 September 1999) is a Malian professional footballer who plays as a midfielder for Turkish club İstanbulspor on loan from Adana Demirspor.
+Mahamadou Ba (born 21 September 1999) is a Malian professional footballer who plays as a midfielder for Azerbaijani club Kapaz.

 Career

 Ba left his home country of Mali to join BB Erzurumspor in the summer of 2018.
 In September 2019, he made his debut in the Turkish Cup, playing in a 4–3 win over Edirnespor.
 Ba made his Süper Lig debut a year later, coming on as a late substitute in a 2–1 victory against Ankaragücü.
 In October 2020, he joined TFF First League side Bandırmaspor on loan until the end of the season.
 However, the loan was cut short and he joined Menemenspor on a permanent deal in February 2021.

 On 12 January 2023, Ba joined İstanbulspor on loan until the end of the 2022–23 season.

+On October 2, 2024, Azerbaijan Premier League club Kapaz signed a contract with Ba until the end of the season.